kinde-starter-kits/ruby-starter-kit/README.md

 Here is just an example of basic usage of gem and not the real guide to code organization.

 The [initializer](https://github.com/kinde-starter-kits/ruby-starter-kit/blob/main/config/initializers/kinde_api.rb)
 contains setup code.
+Rename the `.env.sample` file to `.env`.
+The initializer uses environment variables - you need to set in the
+[.env file](https://github.com/kinde-starter-kits/ruby-starter-kit/blob/main/.env)
-It uses environment variables - you need to set in the [.env file](https://github.com/kinde-starter-kits/ruby-starter-kit/blob/main/.env) at least `KINDE_DOMAIN`, `KINDE_CLIENT_ID` and `KINDE_CLIENT_SECRET` to your real credentials to make it work.
+at least `KINDE_DOMAIN`, `KINDE_CLIENT_ID` and `KINDE_CLIENT_SECRET` to your real credentials to make it work.
 `KINDE_MANAGEMENT_CLIENT_ID` and `KINDE_MANAGEMENT_CLIENT_SECRET` should be configured as well if you are going to use